roy-mdr/es-web-notify/README.md

 ## To Do

+- [ ] Add example with whisper
+- [ ] Add example with binding key
+- [ ] Set own server for examples with node
+- [ ] Create NPM scripts for start and test
+- [ ] Refactor basic example without PHP involved...
+---
 - [ ] Detect immediately when a client disconnects
 - [ ] Migrate keys to external file
 - [ ] Fix all the mixed up using of "event point", "channel" and "topic"